BCC Communication Pathway

 The Pathway

 Five Mile Markers.
 Staff do not manage the pathway from above.
 They walk it alongside the congregation.
-Every staff member should know their own current Mile Marker.

 The Baton